s8stchro/dh-project-ws14/README.md

 - typically words that encode grammatical categories, such as negation (, mood, tense, or case not in greek!)

 ## tasks

-- sentences are everything between `.!?` (note that in greek the punctuation is different):
-    - period: `.`
-    - comma: `,`
-    - question mark: `;`
-    - semicolon: `·`
-- `,` commas will be ignored (temporarily)

-1. authorship attribution from stylistic analysis based on particle distribution
+1. statistics used for the stylistic analysis
-    - frequency
+    - particle
-    - position in text
+        - frequency in text
+        - its positions
+            - relative position to the beginning of the sentence, or subsentence `,`
             - relative position to other words
+    - preceding and following words
-            - one word before and one word after
+        - what is the word directly before the particle and the one after
-        - relative position to the beginning of the sentence, or subsentence `,`
+        - which part of speechs do they possess

 2. 5 (or 6) semantical categories of particles
     - make it possible to search for particles that are in a specific semantical category
 3. maybe: development of particle usage over time and in different genres